 In discussing the physics of tropical cyclones, it is helpful to refer to the distributions of two important conserved variables, as shown in the right half of Figure 4.
-The black contours show the distribution of absolute angular momentum, per unit mass, about the axis of the storm.
-This quantity is defined where r is the radius from the storm center, V is the tangential velocity, and f is the Coriolis parameter, which is just twice the projection of the earth's angular velocity vector onto the local vertical plane.
-The second term on the right of (1) is the contribution of the earth's rotation to the angular momentum, while the first is the contribution from the rotating wind field.
+The black contours show the distribution of absolute angular momentum, per unit mass, around the axis of the storm.
+This quantity is defined as where r is the radius from the storm center; V is the tangential velocity; and f is the Coriolis parameter, which is just twice the projection of the earth's angular velocity vector onto the local vertical plane.
+The second term on the right of Equation 1 is the contribution of the earth's rotation to the angular momentum, whereas the first is the contribution from the rotating wind field.
 In the absence of frictional torque, M is conserved following axisymmetric displacements of fluid rings.
 In the absence of circulation, M is just a function of radius and contours of M are vertical.
-Note in Figure 4 that M decreases upward and inward, and has very strong gradients in the eyewall.
+Note in Figure 4 that M decreases upward and inward and has very strong gradients in the eyewall.
 This is a consequence of the strong frontogenesis that occurs there, as described in the next section.

-$$M = rV + \frac{1}{2}fr^2, \qquad (1)$$
+$$M = rV + \frac{1}{2}fr^2,\tag{1}$$

 The shading on the right half of Figure 4 shows the distribution of a conserved thermodynamic variable, the specific entropy, with warmer colors denoting higher values.
 This quantity is conserved following reversible adiabatic displacements of air, even when water changes phase.
-It is a function of temperature, pressure, and water concentration, and is defined approximately where T is the absolute temperature, p the pressure, q the concentration of water vapor, and \mathcal{H} the relative humidity.
-The thermodynamic parameters in (2) are the heat capacity at constant pressure, C_p , the gas constants for dry air and water vapor, R_d and R_v , and the latent heat of vaporization, L_v .
+It is a function of temperature, pressure, and water concentration and is defined approximately as where T is the absolute temperature, p the pressure, q the concentration of water vapor, and H the relative humidity.
+The thermodynamic parameters in Equation 2 are the heat capacity at constant pressure, C_p , the gas constants for dry air and water vapor, R_d and R_v , and the latent heat of vaporization, L_v .

-$$s \simeq C_p \ln(T) - R_d \ln(p) + \frac{L_v q}{T} - q R_v \ln(\mathcal{H}), \qquad (2)$$ minimum values a few kilometers above the surface.
-Above this level, entropy increases with altitude, more rapidly in the stratosphere.
-Note also the strong radial entropy gradients in the eyewall.
+$$s \approx C_p \ln(T) - R_d \ln(p) + \frac{L_v q}{T} - q R_v \ln(H), \tag{2}$$

 As apparent in Figure 4, entropy increases inward, reaching maximum values in the eyewall.
 (The centers of tropical cyclones contain the highest values of entropy to be found anywhere at sea level.)
-At large radius, the entropy distribution resembles that of the unperturbed tropical environment, decreasing upward from the surface and reaching a.
-Energetics
+At large radius, the entropy distribution resembles that of the unperturbed tropical environment, decreasing upward from the surface and reaching minimum values a few kilometers above the surface.
+Above this level, entropy increases with altitude, more rapidly in the stratosphere.
+Note also the strong radial entropy gradients in the eyewall.